Reversible time travel with freedom of choice: Characterization of process functions

+We say there is signalling if the opposite is true, \ie, $h(a,b) \neq h(\tilde a,b)$ for some $a$, $\tilde a$, $b$.
+The terminology applies to process functions in the obvious way: A region $S$ does not signal to a region $R$ if the $R$-th component of the process function does not depend on the output of $S$.

-Simple examples of process functions are causally ordered ones, namely those compatible with CTC-free dynamics.
-For example, for laboratories $R,S,T,\dots$ a process function $w\equiv \{w_R,w_S,w_T,\dots\}$ compatible with the causal order $R\prec S \prec T\prec\dots$ is given by \mbox{$w_R(o_R,o_S)=\bar{i}_R$} (constant), \mbox{$w_S(o_R,o_S) = w_S(o_R)$}, \mbox{$w_T(o_R,o_S,o_T) = w_S(o_R,o_S)$},~{\it etc.} It is easy to see that condition~\eqref{fixedpoint} is satisfied in such cases, {\it i.e.}, a fixed point exists for every choice of local operations (it is given by $i_R=\bar{i}_R$, $i_S=w_S\circ f_R(\bar{i}_R)$, and so on).
-The question we are concerned with is whether more general processes are possible, once CTCs are allowed.
+Simple examples of process functions are causally ordered ones, namely those compatible with CTC-free dynamics, for which signalling is only possible in one direction.\footnote{Formally, a set of regions is causally ordered if their causal relations in space-time form a partial order: Any region $R$ is either in the causal past, causal future or space-like from any other region $S$.
+A process function is compatible with such a structure if signalling is only possible from a region to its causal future.
+We call such a process function causally ordered.} For example, for regions $R,S,T,\dots$ a process function $w\equiv \{w_R,w_S,w_T,\dots\}$ compatible with the causal order $R\prec S \prec T\prec\dots$ is given by \mbox{$w_R(o_R,o_S)=\bar{i}_R$} (constant), \mbox{$w_S(o_R,o_S) = w_S(o_R)$}, \mbox{$w_T(o_R,o_S,o_T) = w_T(o_R,o_S)$},~{\it etc.}, where the state on each past boundary is independent of future states.\footnote{For the sake of presentation, equations like~$w_S(o_R,o_S) = w_S(o_R)$ express the independence of the function value~$w_S(o_R,o_S)$ from~$o_S$, \ie,~$\forall o_R,o_S,\tilde o_S: w_S(o_R,o_S) = w_S(o_R,\tilde o_S)$.} It is easy to see that condition~\eqref{fixedpoint} is satisfied in such cases, \ie, a fixed point exists for every choice of local operations (it is given by $i_R=\bar{i}_R$, $i_S=w_S\circ f_R(\bar{i}_R)$, and so on).
+The interesting question is whether more general processes are possible, once CTCs are allowed.
 To answer this question, we will first give a complete characterisation of all process functions for up to three regions.
-The detailed proofs can be found in the appendix.
+The detailed proofs can be found in the Appendix.

 For a single local region, a process function has to be a constant: $w(o)=\bar{i}$ $\forall o$.
 Thus, an observer acting in a localised region cannot send information back to herself; her observations are fully compatible with her region being embedded in a CTC-free space-time.
-A direct consequence is that, for an arbitrary number of regions, the input of each region $R$ cannot depend on that region's output:
+A direct consequence is that, for an arbitrary number of regions, the input of each region $R$ cannot depend on that region's output: $ w_R(o)=w_R(o_{\setminus R})$, where $o_{\setminus R}$ is the set of outputs of all regions except $R$.